zdm65477730/EdiZon-SE/README.md

 To establish common base for support please start from a clean boot with the latest atmosphere and only Sigpatches needed to run the game and latest releases from https://github.com/tomvita.
 Please state the url you downloaded from.
 No extra software unless it is related to the topic underdiscussoin.

+For support with the usage of EdiZon SE Join my discord server https://discord.gg/bEFfp7MZUD

 Original functinality of Edizon on game save is available when launched without a game running.

   <p align="center"><img src="https://user-images.githubusercontent.com/68505331/94226638-aa5aad00-ff2a-11ea-8b39-151c41bbc774.jpg"><br />